 "Terry!
 Terry!
 Terry!"
 He was on his knees beside her.
-"Why didn't "Terry!
-Terry!"
-He was on his knees beside her.
+"Why didn't on his knees beside her.
 "Why didn't you tell me?
 And if anything had to happen to either of us, why did it have to be you?"

 "It was nobody's fault but my own," she said.
 "I was looking up at the one hundred and second floor.
-You see it was the percent thing to heaven see, it was the nearest thing to heaven,

-all the loneliness was gone.
+You see, it was the nearest thing to heaven, all the loneliness was gone.

-"Merry Christmas, darling," h
+"Merry Christmas, darling," h whispered.

-whispered.
 "Merry, Merry Christmas.